|Nutritional Guidelines (per serving)|

 - Pinch salt

-Heat the oven to 150 C/300 F/Gas 2.
-The temperature is low as the cake needs a long, slow bake.
-It is packed with sugars, fruits, and brandy and if the temperature is any higher the outside of the cake will burn and the inside will be undercooked.
+Heat the oven to 300 F/150 C/Gas 2.
+The temperature is low, as the cake needs a long, slow bake.
+It is packed with sugars, fruits, and brandy, and if the temperature is any higher, the outside of the cake will burn and the inside will be undercooked.

-- Line a 23 cm (9") cake tin with 2 thicknesses of parchment or greaseproof paper.
+Line a 9-inch cake tin with 2 thicknesses of parchment or greaseproof paper.
 Tie a double band of brown or newspaper paper around the outside.
 This acts as an insulator and to prevent the cake from burning on the outside.

-- Stand the tin on a double layer of newspaper in the lower part of the oven, if you have a gas oven ensure the paper is well away from any flame, and bake for 4½ hours.
-If the cake is browning too rapidly, cover the tin with a double layer of greaseproof or parchment paper after 2½ hours.
+Stand the tin on a double layer of newspaper in the lower part of the oven.
+If you have a gas oven, ensure the paper is well away from any flame.
+Bake for 4 1/2 hours.
+If the cake is browning too rapidly, cover the tin with a double layer of greaseproof or parchment paper after 2 1/2 hours.
 During the cooking time avoid opening the oven door too often as this may cause the cake to collapse.

-- After 4½ hours check the cake is cooked.
+After 4 1/2 hours check that the cake is cooked.
 The cake should be nicely risen and a deep brown all over.
 Insert a skewer or fine knife into the center of the cake.
 If there is sticky dough on the skewer when you pull it out it needs cooking longer, if it is clean, the cake's done and remove from the oven.

-- The cake should be stored wrapped in greaseproof or parchment paper in an airtight tin.
+The cake should be stored wrapped in greaseproof or parchment paper in an airtight tin, until ready to serve.